Col. Spohn Relinquishes Command of the 188th Wing to Col. Esparza

 |Downloads:

-This work, Col. Spohn Relinquishes Command of the 188th Wing to Col. Esparza, by TSgt Patricia Teare, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Col. Spohn Relinquishes Command of the 188th Wing to Col. Esparza, by MSgt Jessica Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Col. Spohn Relinquishes Command of the 188th Wing to Col. Esparza